BorisBogaerts/CoppeliaSim-VR-Toolbox/README.md

 - Send buttonpress events to V-REP as string signals

 # Installation (easy)
+Installation instructions are now also available on youtube: https://www.youtube.com/watch?v=_GXVdgihVgQ

 This repository can be installed by an installer package available under the release tab in this repository.

 After running the installer the user needs to run the bat file (copyToVREP.bat) as administrator.
 This bat file can be found in the installation directory of the interface typically (C:\Program Files (x86)\V-REP VR interface).